Dext vs. QuickBooks: A CPA’s Take on How These Platforms Complement Each Other

 • Tax codes and rates are used consistently across the file

-Dext Precision runs active checks on the data and surfaces those issues.
-You still need an accountant to decide what to do, but the tool narrows the search.
+Dext will run active checks on data and surface issues like these.
+You still need an accountant to decide what to do about them, but the tool narrows the search.

 Where Dext Falls Short